 The IEP Team, which includes the parent, is responsible for developing an IEP for the child.
 The IEP is a written description of the educational program, including specific goals and objectives, and accommodations, to be provided to the student.

-In order for a child to benefit from specially designed instruction, additional or related services may be required.
-Related services include but are not limited to: assistive technology, audiology, counseling, early identification and assessment of disabilities, medical services for diagnostic and evaluation purposes, occupational therapy, orientation and mobility services, parent counseling and training, physical therapy, psychological services, recreation, rehabilitation counseling, school health services, social work services, speechlanguage pathology, and/or transportation.
-For more information, please contact your school or the Department of Special Education at 410-313-6659.
-Parents can also visit www.hcpss.org/special.
+In order for a child to benefit from specially designed instruction, additional or related support services may be required.
+These services include, but are not limited to: physical therapy, assistive technology, audiology, counseling, occupational therapy, orientation and mobility services, counseling, psychological services, school health services, speech/language therapy, and/or transportation.
+For more information, please contact your school or the Department of Special Education at 410-313-5351.
+Parents can also visit www. hcpss.org/special.